sevenreup/product-engineer-interview/README.md

 ## Final Notes

-The following are the criterias for judgment
+The following are the criteria for judgment
 1. Database atomocity
 2. Concurrency